-Otoliths were taken from cod in area 3Pn, 4RS.
-The otoliths are used to determine the age of individual specimens and these data will be included in the next cod stock assessment to be held in winter of 2010.
+Otoliths were taken from cod in 3Pn and 4RS divisions.
+The otoliths are used to determine the age of individual specimens and these data will be included in the next cod stock assessment.
 Age is one of the key parameter in the study of fish population dynamics and in the evaluation of the abundance for the northern cod of St. Lawrence (3Pn, 4RS).
 The abundance is actually assessed with a model that has age-structured data as inputs.
 Such models allow a better monitoring of the evolution of the stock dynamic.
 These models are named Sequential Population Analysis models (SPA).